gshanemiller/rdpmc/doc/pmu.md

 Finally, program the counter by `umask, event-select`.
 In addition to those settings, other bits are set as a combined value including the enable indicator bit.
 In this way, the counter can be defined and started in one MSR write.
 Once this write is done then, together with the MSR write completed immediately prior, the counter is enabled and running.
+You'll write these into the same IA32_PERFEVTSELx MSRs in step 1.
+See table above for the MSR address of each counter.

 IR figure 19-6 p705 gives the bit-spec.
 Several of these bits are beyond my technical grasp; I will set those 0.
 But four of the bits are important to mention: